 Immigrant-Origin Students in Higher Education

 Immigrant-origin students represent a diverse and growing community.
-Immigrant-origin students accounted in 2018 for 5.3 million students, or 28% of all students, in higher education.
+Immigrant-origin students accounted in 2021 for 5.6 million students, or 31% of all students, in higher education.
 More than 80% of all immigrant-origin students in higher education are people of color.
-Immigrant-origin students drove almost 60% of the growth in higher education students between 2000 and 2018.
+Immigrant-origin students drove 80% of the growth in U.S. higher education enrollments between 2000 and 2021.

 Immigrant-origin students constitute first-and-second generation immigrants in the U.S. First-generation immigrants were born abroad and immigrated to the U.S. to live.
 Second-generation immigrants are U.S.-born individuals with at least one immigrant parent.